Izzy Slapawitz: American Wrestling Association

-Not long after, Smith was brought into George and Gil Culkin's American Wrestling Association-affiliated promotion in Mississippi.
+Not long after, Smith was brought into George and Gil Culkin's American Wrestling Association-affiliated promotion in Mississippi: AWA International Championship Wrestling.
 Smith's old trainer Rick Conner recommended him to then booker Frankie Caine praising his interview skills.
 Caine decided to use Smith as a manager believing he had potential as an on-screen character.
 Smith credited Caine for creating the Izzy Slapawitz character and working with him to further develop the gimmick.
 Slapawitz was initially presented as a shady New York City businessman who owned a chain of pawn shops throughout the city.
 In first television appearance, however, Southern audiences mistook "pawn shop" for "porn shop" due Smith's thick New York accent.
 His introduction elicited some mild controversy at the time and that aspect of the character was quickly dropped.
 In spite of this rough start, Smith was well liked by Caine and the Culkins.
 He formed the first version of the Slapawitz Syndicate with Rip Rogers and The Japanese Wrecking Crew (Oki Shikina and Mr. Fuji).
 One of the first targets of the Slapawitz Syndicate was Joey Rossi who was harassed by the group, and Smith in particular, for several weeks while the Culkins were running shows in Vicksburg, Mississippi.
 Smith was unexpectedly forced into a bout with Rossi which led to the manager wrestling his first-ever match in the territory.
 Unlike the typical "cowardly" wrestling manager, Smith aggressively brawled with Rossi and was disqualified in their best two of three falls match.
 The bout was covered by the Vicksburg's daily newspaper with a front-page story entitled "Tougher Then They Thought".

 Shikina and Fugi quickly captured the promotion's Mississippi and U.S. Heavyweight Championships under Slapawitz's leadership.
 Smith's stable soon became involved in a "heel vs. heel" feud against Percy Pringle and AWA Tag Team Champions The Mongolians (Tio and Tapu).
 Slapawitz and Pringle faced each other in six-man tag team matches as well as in a variety of specialty matches throughout Mississippi in 1978.
 One of their most infamous matches was a bloody Texas Bull Rope match at the Mississippi Coliseum in Jackson, Mississippi that ended in a double-countout when the brawl spilled outside of the ring and into the backstage area.
 The feud concluded the following week at the Mississippi Coliseum with Slapawitz and The Japanese Wrecking Crew defeating Pringle and The Mongolians in a "Loser Leaves Town" Steel Cage match; due to the pre-match stipulations, the Slapawitz Syndicate won all four titles in addition to $5,000.
 Slapawitz remained with the promotion until the Culkins rejoined Bill Watts at the end of 1979.
-Smith praised the Culkins for their honesty calling them the "two of the finest promoters, in my experience, that ever promoted wrestling matches in the United States".
+Smith praised the Culkins for their honesty calling them "two of the finest promoters, in my experience, that ever promoted wrestling matches in the United States".
 Although Smith had never worked for Mid-South Wrestling, Watts compared "Izzy Slapawitz" to Paul E. Dangerously when the two first met in World Championship Wrestling.